connollydean/Markdwon-Tutorial/pages/finaltouches.md

 ### Adding Custom Icons To Specific Bootloaders

 rEFInd tries to detect the OS type of each bootlaoder and applies its corresponding icon.
 However, rEFInd seems to have a tough time applying the proper icon to certain bootloaders.
-This is solved by creating an icon file named `.VolumeIcon.png` and placing it in the correct directory.
+This can be solved by creating an icon file named `.VolumeIcon.png` and placing it in the correct directory.

 #### Adding a custom icon to Super Grub2